Cosmetics

 Size also matters!
 If using an human-made item, remember its scale compared to your dinosaur; i.e. a human-sized hat will look smaller on a Suchomimus compared to on an Atopodentatus!

--- Each Accessory Applicator adds one accessory
+-- Each Accessory item adds one accessory

 -- The coverage of each accessory can not exceed 15% of the dinosaur.